Noel Clarke: 2013–2016: Continuing career

-After an uncredited and deleted role in the 2012 Marvel Comics Ghost Rider: Spirit of Vengeance, in 2013, Clarke played Thomas Harewood, a family man with a wife and a young daughter, in Star Trek Into Darkness.
+After an uncredited and deleted role in the 2012 Marvel Comics film Ghost Rider: Spirit of Vengeance, in 2013, Clarke played Thomas Harewood, a family man with a wife and a young daughter, in Star Trek Into Darkness.
 The film was released on 15 May 2013.

 In 2015, Clarke created a short-lived superhero series, The Troop, for Titan Comics.
 The first issue was released in December 2015, and received critical acclaim.

 Also in 2015, Clarke's former co-star Adam Deacon was banned by West London Magistrates' Court from contacting Clarke after Deacon was found guilty of nonviolent harassment due to sending a "barrage" of abusive social media messages.
 The pair reportedly fell out in 2010, and among the messages he sent, Deacon also accused Clarke of "bullying" him and "sabotaging" his career.
 Deacon had a history of treatment for mental illness.

 After years of reluctance, in 2016, Clarke returned to write, direct, co-produce and star in Brotherhood, a sequel to Adulthood and the third and final instalment in his Hood Trilogy.
-The film was screened in the Special Presentations section at the 2016 Toronto International Film Festival and was released on 29 August 2016 to mixed-to-positive reviews from critics.
-It was a box-office success, earning £1.98m in its opening week for an overall gross of over £28.7 million in the UK, becoming the highest-grossing film in the trilogy.
+The film was screened in the Special Presentations section at the 2016 Toronto International Film Festival and was released on 29 August 2016.
+It was a box-office success, earning £1.98m in its opening week.